 The General is our guest blogger.
 He speaks from years of pool building experience and shares his expertise with our readers monthly.
 He’s also a great storyteller and really fun at a party.

-Thursday Pools designs and handcrafts the most durable fiberglass pool shells in the industry.
-We deliver cutting-edge innovations, including the world’s first Beach Entry fiberglass pools and the world’s first Sunken Living Room fiberglass pools.
+Thursday Pools designs and handcrafts durable fiberglass pool shells in the industry.
+We deliver cutting-edge innovations, including the Beach Entry fiberglass pools (Patent US 10,358,837 and 10,472,839) and the Sunken Living Room fiberglass pools.
 Get an estimate on a new inground fiberglass pool from Thursday Pools today.